 You may only use your basement for storing tools, equipment, and other goods, making it easy to forget it’s even there.
 However, the basement is just as important as the rest of the house.
 And if it’s not looked after properly, it can have a serious impact on the value of your home and your quality of life.
-One way to look at your basement properly is using a basement dehumidifier.
+One way to look at your basement properly is using a basement or small room dehumidifier.
 Below are 5 signs you need to invest in one today.

 1. Your Allergies Are Getting Worse